 Typically, you can apply as many discounts to your policy as you qualify for.
 Taking advantage of as many savings opportunities as you can could help you lower your auto insurance premium.

-Progressive’s online experience is more than a place where you manage your account, download your ID card, pay your bills and file claims, although you can do all of that.
+Progressive’s online experience is more than a place where you manage your account, though, where some customers may like.
+Progressive customers can go online to download your ID card, pay your bills and file claims.
 You can also access a variety of Progressive tools to calculate pricing, get updated insurance quotes and access insurance discounts.

 When it comes to mobile apps, this is how USAA and Progressive stack up against each other:

-- Apple store — The USAA app has over 1.3 million reviews with a score of 4.8 out of 5.
-You can view your ID card, report a claim or request roadside assistance from the app, as well as viewing any USAA banking services that you have.
+- Apple store (4.8/5): The USAA app has over 1.5 million reviews.
+You can view your ID card, report a claim or request roadside assistance from the app and view any USAA banking services that you have.

-- Google Play — Over 170,000 users awarded the Android version of the USAA mobile app a 4.5 out of 5.
+- Google Play (4.3/5): Over 185,000 users awarded the Android version of the USAA mobile app its current score.
 Although the app has the same features as the iOS version, users do occasionally report connectivity issues.

-- Apple store — The Progressive app has only been reviewed by roughly 3,200 users that scored it with a 3.5 out of 5.
-You can do quite a bit with the Progressive app, such as receiving quotes, taking photos for a claim or making changes to your policy, but users mention that integration between various policy types could be better.
+- Apple store (4.6/5): The Progressive app has only been reviewed by roughly 20,000 users, but you can do quite a bit with it, such as receiving quotes, taking photos for a claim or making changes to your policy.
+However, users do mention that integration between various policy types could be better.

 Frequently asked questions